ubaldot/defrecs/README.md

 Then, you have a `utils` folder that contains a number of utilities (like for example the `ftoa` used to convert floats into ASCII in embedded systems, etc.).

-Finally, you have a `rtos-helpers` function that you can ignore as it contains additional files that are needed for other purposes, for example accessing FreeRTOS tasks through *openocd* when you are debugging and so on.
+You have a `contrib` folder that you can ignore as it contains helpers from third-parties, for example for accessing FreeRTOS tasks through *openocd* when you are debugging and so on.

+Finally, you have a bunch of folders which are platform/framework specific.

 ## STM32